Where are they?

 Safe Haven Enterprise Visas (SHEV) come with conditions that mean that a person might be able to get a permanent visa if they live in a 'regional area' in Australia, although that permanent visa cannot be a permanent refugee or humanitarian visa.
 This means in practice it will be very difficult for them to do so.

 However, a large number of people on SHEVs do live in 'regional areas'.
-As noted in the graph below, the definition of 'regional area' means that some entire States, including South Australia, qualify as 'regional'.
+The definition of 'regional area' means that some entire States, including South Australia, qualify as 'regional'.

 Are they in detention?